Desert Fashion Plaza: Decline

-Despite the success from the new stores that were opened, it wasn't enough to fulfill the traffic of shoppers.
+Despite the new stores that were opened, mall traffic did not increase considerably.
 In the years to come, retail sales declined and by 1991, Silverwoods men's clothing and Marie Callender's moved out of the still partially vacant Desert Fashion Plaza.
 Hyatt Regency Suites bought the hotel management and renamed it as Hyatt Palm Springs.

 In 1992, R.H.
-Macy & Co. closed the Palm Springs location of I. Magnin after several years in operation citing that their store was not a “suitable location" at the Desert Fashion Plaza.
+Macy & Co. closed the Palm Springs location of I. Magnin after several years in operation, cited that their store was not a “suitable location" at the Desert Fashion Plaza.

 In 1995, developer Mark Bragg, a former adviser to Ronald Reagan, and the ever-present Eddie DeBartolo Jr. teamed up to pass a measure which approved card clubs at three sites: two controlled by Bragg, and the third at DeBartolo's Desert Fashion Plaza mall.
 Palm Springs voted a ballot by a 2-to-1 margin for the gambling establishment.

 At a cost of $13.5 million, Phoenix-based Arizona Partners became the new owners of Desert Fashion Plaza.
 Arizona Partners planned on expanding the Desert Fashion Plaza to over 350,000 square feet and removing the roof to make the mall open-air.
-The main entrance was to be an open air plaza with outdoor dining, shops, and gather places, plus a 3,000-seat cinema and a 2,400 seat live theater; the project would have been renamed The Promenade.
+The main entrance was to be an open-air plaza with outdoor dining, shops, and gathering places, plus a 3,000-seat cinema and a 2,400-seat live theater; the project would have been renamed The Promenade.
 The first phase of the project would begin in mid-1998 and be completed sometime at the end of the year.

 By the beginning of 1999, about 75% of the tenants inside the mall were closed down.
-At the same time, San Diego-based Excel Legacy Corporation scrapped Arizona Partners's concepts and proposed its own project.
+At the same time, San Diego–based Excel Legacy Corporation scrapped Arizona Partners's concepts and proposed its own project.
 Developer MBK Southern California Ltd. would design the center.
-Their decision was to bulldoze the whole mall and replace it with an open air plaza.
-Proposed tenants included Saks, a two-story multiplex theater, a food court, gourmet market, restaurants and various specialty shops.
-However, the concept was never realized and decided to sell the mall for an asking price of $25 million.
+Their decision was to bulldoze the whole mall and replace it with an open-air plaza.
+Proposed tenants included Saks, a two-story multiplex theater, a food court, a gourmet market, restaurants and various specialty shops.
+However, the concept was never realized, and the owners decided to sell the mall for an asking price of $25 million.

-In 2000, the Agua Caliente Development Authority, a subsidiary of the Agua Caliente Band of Cahuilla Indians, planned on purchasing and redeveloping Palm Springs’ Desert Fashion Plaza by discussion through Palm Springs city officials and the director of the Palm Springs Desert Museum.
-Agua Caliente made the decision to not to buy the property.
+In 2000, the Agua Caliente Development Authority, a subsidiary of the Agua Caliente Band of Cahuilla Indians, considered the purchase and redevelopment of Desert Fashion Plaza and were in discussions with Palm Springs city officials and the director of the Palm Springs Desert Museum.
+Agua Caliente ultimately made the decision not to buy the property.

 Developer John Wessman purchased the Desert Fashion Plaza and initially planned a Spanish-Mediterranean plaza on the site.
-Simultaneously, Saks Fifth Avenue closed down their location and moved to a new store in the El Paseo shopping district down in Palm Desert.
-At the same time, the attacks on September 11, 2001 caused the project to slow down.
+Simultaneously, Saks Fifth Avenue closed down its location and moved to a new store in the El Paseo shopping district in Palm Desert.
+At the same time, the attacks on September 11, 2001, caused the project to slow down.